Musk says no Twitter deal without clarity on spam accounts

-NEW YORK: Billionaire Elon Musk said on Tuesday (May 17) that his purchase of Twitter would not go ahead unless he was given assurances on the bots that he says plague the platform, further complicating his acrimonious bid for the social media giant.
+NEW YORK: Billionaire Elon Musk said on Tuesday (May 17) his bid to buy Twitter won't proceed unless he gets proof of the number of spam accounts plaguing the platform, adding more uncertainty to his roller-coaster pursuit of the social media giant.

-The chief of SpaceX as well as Tesla, Musk is currently listed by Forbes as the world's wealthiest person, with a fortune of about US$230 billion, much of it in Tesla stock.

-Seen by his champions as an iconoclastic genius and by his critics as an erratic megalomaniac, Musk surprised many investors in April with news that he wanted to purchase Twitter.
+This latest twist to his US$44 billion move to acquire the key platform sparked speculation over whether the world's richest person was trying to shrink the price tag or even back away from the deal.

+Hours after Musk's early morning tweet over bots, Twitter insisted the deal push through and without delay.

+"Twitter is committed to completing the transaction on the agreed price and terms as promptly as practicable," the company wrote in a statement accompanying a filing to US regulators.

-But his US$44 billion bid for Twitter is now "temporarily on hold," pending questions over the social media company's estimates of the number of fake accounts, or "bots".
+Musk last week tweeted his bid for the company was "temporarily on hold", pending questions over its estimates of the number of fake accounts, or bots.

-"Yesterday, Twitter's CEO publicly refused to show proof of <5%," tweeted Musk, who has almost 94 million followers on the social network.
+Then early Tuesday he pushed for more information, writing to his almost 94 million followers on the social network: "Yesterday, Twitter's CEO publicly refused to show proof of <5%."

-Internal measures show that fewer than five per cent of accounts active on any given day at Twitter are spam, but that analysis can't be replicated externally due to the need to keep user data private, Agrawal contended.
+Internal measures show that fewer than five percent of accounts active on any given day at Twitter are spam, but that analysis cannot be replicated externally due to the need to keep user data private, Agrawal contended.

-Musk, who has said bots plague Twitter and that he would make getting rid of them a priority if he owned the platform, responded to that tweet by Agrawal with a poo emoji.
+Musk posted that the real number of bots may be four times what Twitter claims and "could be *much* higher", and has said he would make getting rid of them a priority if he owned the platform.

 "So how do advertisers know what they're getting for their money?"
 Musk tweeted in a subsequent response about the need to prove Twitter users are real people.